SNEKBOI/object_detection/README.md

 # object_detection
-becoming a object detection god
+Basically I decided to become an object detection guy and there is nothing you can do about it